Sharadh/sharadh.github.io/_posts/2021-01-15-imposter-syndrome.md

 date:   2021-01-15 21:41:40 -0800
 categories: culture diversity performance
 ---
-I've been thinking a lot about [Imposter Syndrome](imposter-syndrome) lately.
+I've been thinking a lot about [Imposter Syndrome][imposter-syndrome] lately.
 As I work with many engineers and we discuss techniques to be more effective, I recognize that some of the simplest things that can help everyone just don't get done.
 Reflecting on _why_ they don't get done brings me time and again to Imposter Syndrome.
 I believe that taking simple steps to counter this everyday is one of the best ways to affect positive changes in our industry.

 ## What is Imposter Syndrome?
 Imposter syndrome essentially means that a person thinks that they tricked their way into their current job, that they're a fraud who'll be eventually found out, and that they don't belong.